+Parent/Guardian Notice

-Parent/Guardian Notice - In addition to the annual notice regarding the District's discipline policy and corporal punishment procedures provided to students and parents at the beginning of each school year, following a situation involving the use of seclusion, or restraint the parent/guardian of the student will be notified through verbal or electronic means of the incident as soon as possible, but no later than one hour after the end of the day of the incident.
+In addition to the annual notice regarding the District's discipline policy and corporal punishment procedures provided to students and parents at the beginning of each school year, following a situation involving the use of seclusion, or restraint the parent/guardian of the student will be notified through verbal or electronic means of the incident as soon as possible, but no later than one hour after the end of the day of the incident.
 This notification will include a statement indicating the District will provide the parents/guardians a copy of the report described below within five (5) school days of the incident.
-The parent/guardian shall receive a written report of the emergency situation within five (5) school days of the incident incident.
+The parent/guardian shall receive a written report of the emergency situation within five (5) school days of the incident.
+The vitten incident report shall include all of the following: